helmutkaufmann/wn-queuedresize-plugin/README.md

 ---

-## Caching and Storage LayoutResized images are stored on the configured disk under a nested directory structure, based on a hash:
+## Caching and Storage Layout
+Resized images are stored on the configured disk under a nested directory structure, based on a hash:

 ```text
 resized/ab/cd/ef/abcdef1234567890...webp